SergKolo/udisks-indicator/README.md

 Clicking on each partition entry will open the partition's mountpoint in the default file manager

+The "Unmounted Partitions" menu lists all the partitions not currently mounted by the system.
+Clicking on any entry in that submenu will mount that partition automatically, typically to `/media/username/drive-id` folder

 The indicator uses default icons provided with the system, so the icon should be changing as you change the icon theme using Unity Tweak Tool or other methods

-Listing of the unmounted partition is planned to be added in future